jhu-dvrk/dvrk-readthedocs/docs/pages/video/displays/goovis.rst

 As you place your head in and out the HMD you should see the values changing in your terminal.
 The head sensor status is the 17th value.

-Once the permissions are set correctly, you can :ref:`edit your system JSON configuration file <config-head-goovis>` to use it.
+Once the permissions are set correctly, you can :ref:`edit your system JSON configuration file <config-system-console>` to use it.

 Low-tech solution to stream the endoscope video
 ***********************************************